John Lynch (serial killer): The Razorback murders

 Lynch remained at the Razorback campsite for a couple of days, where he was joined by two other teams driven by men named Lee and Leggs.
 The three teams then made their way towards Sydney.
 At Dog Trap Road, leading towards Parramatta, Lynch departed from the two carriers, and continued towards Sydney.
 He was met on the Liverpool road by Thomas Cowper, the owner of the dray; to explain the situation Lynch told him his bullock-driver had broken his leg and the boy had gone with him to the hospital at Parramatta.
 Accepting this explanation Cowper then proceeded on to Sydney to await the arrival of his dray.
 After his departure Lynch contrived to arrive in Sydney sooner than his expected appearance, which he did by driving the team night and day.
-When he arrived at his destination Lynch met a man, who he described as being “half drunk”, which he paid to "carry the things about to sell".
+When he arrived at his destination Lynch met a man whom he described as being “half drunk”, whom he paid to "carry the things about to sell".